emilyst/vim-xray/README.markdown

 This plugin is pre-alpha.
 It's undocumented.
 It's not guaranteed to work.
 It might break everything.

+In fact, the only thing working right now is space revealing.
+The tab feature is hopelessly broken.

 How Does It Work?
 -----------------